cl-test-grid/cl-prj-notify/README.md

    If it's not possible to return a reference, returns T.

-   Signals an ERROR in case of problems.
+   Signals an `error` in case of problems.

 ## Status